In the following tutorial we will explain how to setup an S3 bucket and give us access to it securely.

 - Fill in the form and make note of your bucket

-- You can use any bucket name, example: my-madkudu-shared-bucket
+- You can use any bucket name, eg. my-madkudu-shared-bucket

 Setting up the correct access to your S3 bucket